-There were also a number of gods according to human attributes such as Spes (hope) and Fides (faithfulness) for example.
+There were a very broad series of gods also linked to human attributes which could be very difficult to define without their supporting symbols – such as Spes (hope) or Fides (faithfulness) for example.
 Relatively ad hoc gods also came into being such as “Romulus”, founder of the city, “Rome” the city itself and most if not all the city’s emperors from Augustus onwards.
 Julius Caesar was also deified after his death.

 A face was given to all of these deities and they were often represented on coins and public buildings as part and parcel of the political propaganda of the times.

 Each divinity had its easily recognisable, personal attributes such as lightning, eagles, a chariot, a cornucopia (horn full of fruit), a snake and so on.
 These attributes allowed the deities which might be represented on coins to be instantly recognisable and be associated with the ruler or emperor shown on the other face of the coin.

 Ancient Roman Gods | ancient roman religion | The Gods of Rome and Politics | Christianity in Ancient Rome |

 The Gods of Rome and Politics | Supremacy of the Roman Gods | Many Gods into one Roman God | Roman and Foreign Gods at War | Roman Empire Religion | The Emperor Gods of Rome | moral principles of the ancient romans |